Careers360 Logo

 Each question carries 1 mark and there is a negative marking of 0.25 for every wrong answer.

-What is the best approach for the MAT Preparation Critical Reasoning section?
+Best Approach for the MAT Preparation Critical Reasoning Section

-A structured approach ensures you maximize your score in the reasoning section of MAT 2025.
+A structured approach ensures you maximise your score in the reasoning section of MAT 2026.
 Focus on strategy, time management, and smart practice.

 Begin with the simpler questions in the sample papers to gain speed and confidence.
 Gradually move on to medium and high-difficulty questions for better accuracy.